RodrigoGama1902/better-bound-box/docs/source/usage.rst

 Utils module method
 -------------------

-When using the :mod:`~better_bound_box.utils` module, is lot easier because you don't have to create an BoundBox instance, just pass the list of objects of your model to the functions and it will automatically handle it for you. it's useful if you want to use an specific function that already does exaclty what you need.
+Using the :mod:`~better_bound_box.utils` module, is lot easier because you don't have to create an BoundBox instance, just pass the list of objects of your model to the functions and it will automatically handle it for you. it's useful if you want to use an specific function that already does exaclty what you need.

 You can access all the utils module functions in the :mod:`~better_bound_box.utils` module documentation.

-bringing back the code example from this document introduction, if you want to center your object in the scene world origin, this is the two ways of doing it:
+bringing back the code example from this document introduction, if you want to center multiple objects in the scene world origin, there is two ways of doing it:

 .. code-block:: python